SINTEF-9012/soar4bc/README.md

 ## Publish Dashboards

-After building a dashboard, you can chose to deploy a read-only, standalone instance for users.
+After building a dashboard, you can choose to deploy a read-only, standalone instance for users.
 See [Publishing](https://neo4j.com/labs/neodash/2.2/user-guide/publishing/) for more on publishing dashboards.

 ## Questions / Suggestions